jabeva99/LabPropagationErrors/README.md

 Here, we input the expression of the function of the indirect measurement.
 It is very important that we input the function following the python syntax, which is nothing especial but replacing ^ with ** (example x squared would be x**2).

+Also, when using a certain function like the arcotangent, we need to use the syntax of sympy, since it its the package used for the derivations.
+They are quite intuitive, for further information check https://docs.sympy.org/latest/modules/functions/index.html